Mayar (NO 240737, 928m)

 Kilbo proved to be anything but a ruin, however.
 Some time in the last decade it has been completely rebuilt as a rather fine shelter for (I’d guess) deer-stalking and grouse-shooting.
 It was locked up solidly, with every shuttered window firmly padlocked in a way that would do credit to a high-security compound in Lusaka, rather than a remote highland cottage.
 I can only assume that the estate has had problems with walkers causing damage while using the building as a convenient bothy.

-(For comparison, here is a nice photo of what the place used to look like.)
+(For comparison, here is a nice photo of what the place used to look like—it also shows the nearby forestry before it was felled.)

 The Kilbo Path ascends the Shank of Drumwhallo just behind the cottage.
 “Shank” is a Scots word for a ridge that descends from a hill, and there’s a whole row of them on the north side of Prosen—from west to east, the Shanks of Drumwhallo, Driesh, Strone, Barns and Ord.
 As I reported in my previous post about this area, Drumwhallo has a counterpart in Glen Doll, the Shank of Drumfollow, which probably has the same etymology—druim falamh, “empty ridge”.